linode/apl-core/docs/development.md

     CT --> test[Kubernetes manifests]
 ```

-Form the diagram, Helmfile leverages the chart located at `charts/myapp/` directory and populates values rendered in the `values/values/myapp.gotmpl` file.
+Form the diagram, Helmfile leverages the `myapp` chart located at `charts/myapp/` directory and populates values rendered in the `values/values/myapp.gotmpl` file.

 The values are merged in the the following order:
 `values.yaml` -> `values/values/myapp.gotmpl` -> `.Values.apps.myapp._rawValues`

 > In the `values/values/myapp.gotmpl` file, you can adjust the content of the `.Values` object to the data structure that a given Helm chart requires.

-Finally the `_rawValues` allow to overwrite those Helm chart value that are not validated by Otomi.
+Finally the `_rawValues` allow to overwrite those Helm chart values that are not defined in the `values-schema.yaml` file.

 ## Adding app artifacts

 A given app may need to be accompanied by additional Kubernetes manifests.
 For example, you want to deploy an operator and custom resource that tell the operator what to do.
-If that is the case, use the `*raw` anchor to define Helmfile release.
+If that is the case, use the `*raw` anchor to define Helmfile release and deploy additional Kubernetes manifests.

 ```
 # header with Helmfile bases